Munich: Kunsthaus Brakl

 Lessingstraße 2, Beethovenplatz 1, Munich, Germany

-Starting in 1909, Franz Josef Brakl had a residential building built on Beethovenplatz in Munich according to plans by the architect Emanuel von Seidl, followed by a new exhibition building for his art gallery in 1912/13.
+In 1909, Franz Josef Brakl commissioned the construction of a residential building on Beethovenplatz in Munich, designed by architect Emanuel von Seidl.
+This was followed by the construction of a new exhibition building for his art gallery in 1912/1913.

 Franz Josef Brakl

-Brakl was one of the most important gallery owners of modern art in Germany at this time and exhibited painters of the Blaue Reiter as well as artists of the association Die Scholle.
+At that time, Brakl was one of the most important gallery owners of modern art in Germany.
+He exhibited works by artists of the Blaue Reiter and Die Scholle associations.

-Franz Josef Brakl was initially a lyric tenor at the Komische Oper in Vienna.
-There he was discovered by the director of the Munich Theater am Gärtnerplatz, Karl von Perfall, and immediately engaged.
+Initially, Franz Josef Brakl was a lyric tenor at the Komische Oper in Vienna.
+There, he was discovered by Karl von Perfall, the director of the Theater am Gärtnerplatz in Munich, who engaged him immediately.

-On June 1, 1898, Franz Josef Brakl took over the directorship of the Gärtnerplatz Theater, but he relinquished it just one year later.
+On June 1, 1898, Brakl took over the directorship of the Gärtnerplatz Theater but relinquished it just one year later.

 Art Gallery Brakl

-In 1905 Brakl retired from active theater life.
+Brakl retired from active theater life in 1905.
 He founded the Kunsthaus Brakl, which quickly gained a strong reputation.

-In February 1910 he showed the works of Franz Marc in a solo exhibition and introduced him to August Macke.
+In February 1910, he presented Franz Marc’s works in a solo exhibition and introduced Marc to August Macke.

-The new exhibition building, which was opened on May 26, 1913, is decorated in late Art Nouveau forms.
-Inside, the exhibition rooms are grouped around a skylight hall.
+The new exhibition building, which opened on May 26, 1913, features late Art Nouveau décor.
+The exhibition rooms are arranged around a skylit central hall.

 Showrooms

-In his newly created rooms, Franz Josef Brakl changed the way the works of art on display were presented.
-Whereas he had previously shown them in simulated residential rooms, the halls of the newly built Kunsthaus now offered entirely new possibilities for presentation.
+Franz Josef Brakl changed the way the works of art on display were presented in his newly created rooms.
+Previously, he had displayed them in simulated residential rooms; however, the halls of the newly built Kunsthaus offered entirely new possibilities for presentation.

-In the skylight hall, he had black wall coverings installed to demonstrate and enhance the distant effect of the artworks.
+In the skylight hall, he installed black wall coverings to showcase and accentuate the artworks’ distant effect.

 Design

-In 1913, the Bayerische Staatszeitung wrote about the design of the rooms:
+In 1913, the Bayerische Staatszeitung wrote about the rooms’ design:

-“In the surrounding rooms wide windows.
-Cloth covering of the walls made in different shades according to the different rooms, to form a corresponding background depending on the strong or mild tones of the paintings.
+“The surrounding rooms have wide windows.
+The walls are covered with cloth in different shades according to the rooms, forming a corresponding background depending on the strong or mild tones of the paintings.

-The lower wall of the hall is covered with light, indifferent fabric, while the upper wall is covered with matte black – the latter is a completely new approach!
+The lower wall of the hall is covered with a light fabric, while the upper wall is covered with matte black—the latter being a completely new approach!

-Other rooms are covered in dark blue, white, purple-ochre brocade, golden yellow, ivory, moss green, in strong red; in the staircase striped light purple.
+The other rooms are covered in dark blue, white, purple-ochre brocade, golden yellow, ivory, moss green and strong red, while the staircase is striped in light purple.

 Conversion and Renovation

-The building was acquired by the University of Munich at the end of the 1920s and rebuilt and modernized in 1928 according to plans by Theodor Fischer.
+The University of Munich acquired the building at the end of the 1920s.
+In 1928, it was rebuilt and modernized according to plans by Theodor Fischer.

-Today, the former gallery building houses the medical library and reading room of the Ludwig Maximilian University of Munich with a total of 165 reading and working places.
+Today, the former gallery building houses the medical library and reading room of Ludwig Maximilian University of Munich, offering a total of 165 spaces for reading and working.

 Kunsthaus Brakl, 1909-1913.
 Architect: Emanuel von Seidl.
 Photo: Daniela Christmann